Fun6869/AI-BASED-RECOMMENDATION-SYSTEM/README.md

 **13.org.apache.mahout.cf.taste.similarity.ItemSimilarity :**
 Interface for calculating item similarity.
 TanimotoCoefficientSimilarity is a specific implementation of this interface, used to compute the similarity between items.

+**HOW TO RUN**

+- First run MovieDataConvert.java; code provided in MovieDataConvert is a data conversion script that reads data from a file (likely in a tab-separated format) and converts it into a comma-separated format.
+Specifically, it processes the input data file (u.data) and outputs a CSV file (movies.csv).

+- After this we will get movies.csv file which will be used for item reccomendation

+- Then run ItemRecommend.java which is a basic item-based collaborative filtering recommender system.
+The purpose of the code is to recommend items to users based on the similarity between the items themselves.

+**OUTPUT**